 - Ensure the use of cameras is closely monitored and open to scrutiny.

 The sharing of nude or semi-nude pictures (SOMETIMES KNOWN AS SEXTING)

-In the latest advice for schools and colleges (UKCIS, 2020), this is defined as the sending or posting of nude or semi-nude images, videos or live streams online by young people under the age of 18.
+In the latest advice for school/colleges and colleges (UKCIS, 2020), this is defined as the sending or posting of nude or semi-nude images, videos, or live streams online by young people under the age of 18.
 This could be via social media, gaming platforms, chat apps or forums.
 It could also involve sharing between devices via services like Apple’s AirDrop which works offline.
 Alternative terms used by children and young people may include ‘pics’ or similar.